kubernetes/enhancements/keps/sig-node/runtime-class-scheduling.md

 ### RuntimeController

-RuntimeController is a new in-tree admission plugin that should eventually be enabled on almost Kubernetes clusters.
+RuntimeController is a new in-tree admission plugin that should eventually be enabled on almost every Kubernetes clusters.
 The role of the controller for scheduling is to merge the topology constraints from the RuntimeClass into the PodSpec.
 Eventually, the controller's responsibilities may grow, such as to merge in [pod overhead][] or validate feature compatibility.